pivotal-cf/pivotal-ui/CONTRIBUTING.md

 1. `gulp sandbox`
 1. Open a new session
 1. `touch library/sandbox/sandbox.js`
-1. Test your components in `library/sandbox/sandbox.js` with something like:
+1. Build test components in `library/sandbox/sandbox.js` with something like:

     ```
     import React from 'react'